 Social and Recreational Activities.

-So much fun watching Dennis Thornberry, aka Elvis put on a show!
+The residents have fun watching Dennis Thornberry, aka Elvis, put on a show!

-We loved having artist Skip Moore play music for our residents!
+Musician Skip Moore plays music for our residents!

 Some of our residents enjoying Heritage Square in Cripple Creek!

-Having a lunch outdoors, we love to be out and about, soaking up the sun
+Having a lunch outdoors and soaking up some sun

-The resident's lend a helping hand with the new mural
+The resident's lend a helping hand with the new spa mural

-The residents enjoyed a bright and sunny day at the Fossil Beds.
+The residents enjoying a beautiful sunny day at the Fossil Beds.